fboehm/jse-2019/Rmd/jse-2019-ms.md

 2.  deepen computational reasoning skills
 3.  combine computational topics with data analysis in the practice of statistics

+Additionally, our projects gave students opportunities to develop and to practice skills in reproducible research.
+Given the growing imperative to document and share code, we feel that this skill set equals in importance the three points above.

+4.  develop and practice skills in reproducible research

+Below, we describe how our framework enabled students to achieve in the four items listed above.

 ### Broaden statistical computing to include emerging areas